-Robert Gowen, CFA, is Head of Product Solutions at CFA Institute, where he oversees a team of content directors that contribute daily to Enterprising Investor.
+Robert Gowen, CFA, was Head of Product Solutions at CFA Institute, where he oversaw a team of content directors that contribute daily.
 Prior to joining CFA Institute, he worked in the institutional investment industry for BB&T and Fidelity Investments.
 Gowen earned a BA in economics from Washington University in St. Louis and an MBA from the Darden School at the University of Virginia.

 We asked CFA Institute NewsBrief readers whether the stock connect program represents a "transformational breakthrough" in opening China's capital markets.